stn1slv/mvn-auto-bump/README.md

 - **Git** ≥ 2.13
 - **Maven** ≥ 3.6 (must be available on `PATH`)
 - **Operating System**: macOS, Linux (bash), or Windows (PowerShell / Git Bash)

 ---

-## 🧾 License

-This template is open for internal use and adaptation.
-You may freely modify and redistribute it across your projects.

----